 One of the main things to remember about astrology is that it’s all about numbers.
 In past lessons we learned that there is one chart, two genders, three modalities, 4 elements and all of this components combine together to become the twelve signs of the zodiac.
 While we are learning about the astrological houses, you will notice this pattern continues.

 Imagine, if you will, that the chart is a pie (who doesn’t like pie).
 You can divide a pie in two different ways – north to south or east to west.
 Similarly, we can divide the chart from north to south or from east to west.
 In earth science, these are considered hemispheres.
 Astrologically, we refer to them as hemispheres as well.
 Each hemisphere of the chart has unique qualities or characteristics that are attributed to them.
-Planets that are places in hemispheres will express themselves based on the hemisphere they are in.
+Planets that are placed in hemispheres will express themselves based on the hemisphere they are in.
 This will modify the way they ‘act’ based on their environment.

 Let’s get to the meat and potatoes!